bcgov/platform-developer-docs/src/docs/build-deploy-and-maintain-apps/push-pull-artifacts-artifactory.md

           kind: DockerImage
           name: artifacts.developer.gov.bc.ca/<repo-name>/<image>:<tag>
 ```
-Note: you don't need to use dockerStrategy in your BuildConfig.
+**Note**: you don't need to use dockerStrategy in your BuildConfig.
 It works the same way under other types of strategy as well.
 This is simply the example we have used.

 You can also point an ImageSteam object at Artifactory using this same process.
 However, be aware that your `ReferencePolicy` must be `source` - if you use `local`, OpenShift will try to log into its internal registry with the Artifactory pull secret, which will fail.